nasa/scrub/docs/faq.rst

 **Why does each tool require a different build and clean command?**

 Each of the static analysis tools support different compilers.
 While one make command may work for one of the analyzers, it may not work for all of them.
-For instance, Semmle does not support the Green Hills compilers, but Coverity does.
+For instance, CodeQL does not support the Green Hills compilers, but Coverity does.
 In this case a user may want to run both tools using different compilers and different build commands.

 **Where are SCRUB log files located?**